convertigo/convertigo/diagnostics/retailstore-flow/legacy-ux-spec.md

 ## Application shell

-- Use a compact mobile-first application shell with a persistent store mark and a short uppercase page title.
+- Use a compact mobile-first application shell on a light background with a persistent cart/store mark and a top bar.
+Its uppercase title is `SYNCHRONIZATION`, `OPTIMIZATION`, `STORE` or `PRODUCT` for the current state.
 - The catalog is the primary experience.
 Do not expose provisioning controls, seed diagnostics, raw JSON, transaction status cards or implementation help in the normal browsing UI.
 - Catalog cards form a two-column grid at 390 px and expand to more columns on wider screens.
-Images and labels are the primary card content.
+Cards are light, compact and visually separated from the page;
+  the image dominates and the name is below it.
+Product grids do not add packaging or price text that is absent from the reference browsing view.

 ## First launch

-1. A new browser profile opens a synchronization page automatically.
+1. A new browser profile starts automatically; no provisioning button or blank shell is shown.
-2. Synchronization starts without a user click and displays meaningful progress.
-3. A first-run optimization page follows automatically while local query indexes are prepared.
+2. Server initialization, client synchronization and local index preparation are three ordered states.
+Only the currently active state is visible.
+3. Each state has a concise label, its supplied animated fixture and an error state.
+Synchronization additionally exposes meaningful transferred/total progress when the SDK provides it.
+4. Synchronization is terminal: `active 100/100` must transition to index preparation and cannot remain displayed indefinitely.
+5. Index preparation executes a real local catalog query and waits for it to complete before navigation.
+A decorative delay does not satisfy this step.
-4. The application then replaces the working view with the catalog page.
+6. The application replaces the working view with the catalog page only after all three operations have succeeded.
-5. A returning profile may skip completed first-run work, but must still reach the catalog without a provisioning button.
+7. A returning profile may reuse completed work, but must still reach the catalog.
+Two consecutive launches in the same persistent browser profile are part of acceptance.

+The synchronization title is `SYNCHRONIZATION` with the visible message `Sync the database on the client.` The indexing title is `OPTIMIZATION` with `Optimizing the database for the first time.` Initialization may use a concise localized equivalent while the server fixture is being verified.

 ## Catalog navigation